-Dr. Mandana Vahabi 孟丹娜华夏比教授 (Co-Principal Investigator of PROTECH) is a Professor at the Daphne Cockwell School of Nursing at Ryerson University.
+Dr. Mandana Vahabi 孟丹娜华夏比教授 (Co-Principal Investigator of PROTECH) is a Professor at the Daphne Cockwell School of Nursing at Toronto Metropolitan University (TMU).
 Dr. Vahabi is a social epidemiologist with expertise in population-based assessment, planning and evaluation in population health programs, and infectious disease surveillance and outbreak management.
 She held the position of senior epidemiologist and policy consultant at the Toronto District Health Council (TDHC), and Ministry of Health Long Term Care (MOHLTC) for over a decade.
 During the SARS outbreak, Dr. Vahabi was seconded to the SARS Epi Centre (MOHLTC) to support the SARS response.

 Dr. Jenny J.W.
-Liu刘京文博士 (Co-Investigator of PROTECH) is a Post-doctoral Research Fellow at Toronto Western Hospital-Krembil Research Institute, University Health Network, and a Post-doctoral Fellow within the Daphne Cockwell School of Nursing, Ryerson University.
+Liu刘京文博士 (Co-Investigator of PROTECH) is a Post-doctoral Research Fellow at Toronto Western Hospital-Krembil Research Institute, University Health Network, and a Post-doctoral Fellow within the Daphne Cockwell School of Nursing, Toronto Metropolitan University (TMU).
 Trained in psychological science, Dr. Liu’s research and scholarship focuses on bridging research in stress and resilience with community-based applications.
 She is the creator and lead author of the Multi-System Model of Resilience (MSMR), which has been integrated into PROTECH to promote mental health and resilience.

-Dr. Xuan (Nina) Ning宁璇博士 (Co-Investigator of PROTECH) is a Postdoctoral Fellow in the Daphne Cockwell School of Nursing, Ryerson University.
+Dr. Xuan (Nina) Ning宁璇博士 (Co-Investigator of PROTECH) is a Postdoctoral Fellow in the Daphne Cockwell School of Nursing, Toronto Metropolitan University (TMU).
 Trained in sociology and social sciences, Dr. Ning’s research program focuses on multi-disciplinary research and cross-cultural contextualization of mental health promotion interventions, with a special focus on enhancing the well-being of socially and economically marginalized groups.
 Dr. Ning has established research networks in Canada and Asia.
 Her bilingual expertise in English and Chinese enables her to play a vital role in the translation of health messaging, and break down barriers of access to health information among the Chinese-Canadian communities.

 Dr. Maurice Poon 潘广礼教授 (Co-investigator of PROTECH) is an Associate Professor and Director of the School of Social Work at York University.
 Maurice is the co-chair of the Advisory Research Committee at Asian Community AIDS Services.
 He has extensive experience in gay men’s community health programs.
 His current research focuses on gay Asian diasporic identities and politics, the social construction of violence in gay intimate relationships, and HIV/AIDS issues related to Asian men who have sex with men.
 He is active in the development of human services for the gay, lesbian, bisexual, and transgendered Asian community in Toronto.

-Andy Mok 莫賢威 (Co-investigator & PACER Coordinator of PROTECH) is a primary care and HIV Registered Nurse (RN) at Maple Leaf Medical Clinic, and a Master of Nursing student at the University of Toronto.
-As a former Official Delegate of the Ryerson University Chapter of the Canadian Nursing Students’ Association and a current executive member of the Graduate Nursing Student Society at University of Toronto, Andy is recognized for his leadership and contributions to nursing student associations at regional and national levels.
+Andy Mok 莫賢威 (Co-investigator) is a HIV and primary care Clinical Nurse Specialist at Maple Leaf Medical Clinic.
+Working in the community setting, Andy proactively raises public awareness of the negative impact of stigmas on the mental and physical health of affected individuals and communities.
+He engages in stigma reduction training with the goal of becoming a nursing leader and champion to address social stigma and health inequities.
+As a former Official Delegate of the Canadian Nursing Students’ Association (Toronto Metropolitan University (TMU)) and executive member of the Graduate Nursing Student Society at the University of Toronto, Andy is recognized for his leadership and contributions to nursing student associations at regional and national levels.
 In his role as a knowledge user co-investigator, Andy will communicate and mobilize nursing students in Toronto and across Canada to reduce the spread of misinformation regarding COVID-19.

 Keith Wong黄锦强 (Project Manager of PROTECH).
 For nearly three decades, Keith has demonstrated his unwavering commitment to advancing the AIDS movement with an unwavering and inspiring spirit.
 As an organizational leader, coalition builder, capacity builder, mentor, and artist, Keith has integrated and utilized his diverse experiences from his involvement in different social justice issues to contribute to an innovative, holistic and PHA centered response to the HIV epidemic.
 While holding multiple leadership roles at different equity seeking and HIV/AIDS services, Keith consistently devotes his time and efforts to building organizational capacity and advancing collaborative partnerships to challenge social inequities, homophobia, racism, and HIV stigma.
 Currently, he is a consultant in organizational development and facilitation training for the non-profit and community health sector, and a practicing coach with a focus on life transition and career development.